Art, Museums

 “David Hockney — A Year in Normandy”

-iPad drawings by David Hockney*
+These colorful iPad drawings were created by David Hockney

 *